How to Become a Yoga Instructor: 8 Steps to Success

 Many instructors who offer private classes charge more than $100 per lesson.
 And those who arrange and host retreats (either locally or abroad) can boost their income by thousands of dollars.

 So how much do yoga teachers make in a year?
 According to PayScale, the median yoga instructor salary is about $39,000.
-The Bureau of Labor Statistics does not provide a specific yoga teacher salary, but it does note that the median annual pay of full-time fitness trainers and aerobic instructors was about $40,000 in 2018.
+The Bureau of Labor Statistics does not provide a specific yoga teacher salary, but it does note that the median annual pay of full-time exercise trainers and group fitness instructors was about $40,390 in 2019.

 The 2016 Yoga in America Study found that teaching yoga was the main source of income for only about 29 percent of instructors.
 Many yoga teachers generate additional income in other ways, such as: